Skip to content

 Based on the “Silence Brand” Meme, What Not to Do in Marketing?

-5. Don’t fake to look like a teenage or a younger person if you have a corporate rule to follow and won’t talk like them in the end.
+6. Don’t fake to look like a teenager or a younger person if you have a corporate rule to follow and won’t talk like them in the end.
 It looks very artificial.

-6. Be honest, don’t push your product just because it yours.
+10. Be honest, don’t push your product just because it's yours.
 Show the real benefits.

 Learning From the Blunders